TeamGenerAid/GANerAid/README.md

 ### Evaluation

 Some evaluation functions are provided in the library.
 Hence, it can be decided whether the GAN generated satisfactory data.
+For this purpose, approximately the same number of data to be evaluated should be generated as the data set originally passed to the library.

 To be able to use the fuctions of the valuation just use the method:
 ```